eugesh/ODE-Solver/README.md

 Can solve systems of ordinary differential equation by using methods:

-* Classic Runge-Kutta fourth order method
+* Runge-Kutta fourth order method
-* Adams extrapolation dim-th order
+* Adams extrapolation n-th order
-* Adams interpolation dim-th order
+* Adams interpolation n-th order
+* Rosenbrock method for autonomous systems
+* Predictor-Corrector method using Adams extrapolation and interpolation methods

 # How to use